StockSharp/doc/en/topics/api/connectors.md

 For working with exchanges and data sources in [S#](../api.md), it is recommended to use the base class [Connector](xref:StockSharp.Algo.Connector).

+## Source code repository

+The base [Connector](xref:StockSharp.Algo.Connector), message model, and common adapter contracts remain in the [StockSharp core repository](https://github.com/StockSharp/StockSharp).
+Provider-specific open adapters are maintained separately in the [StockSharp Connectors repository](https://github.com/StockSharp/Connectors).

+Each top-level connector directory contains its own .NET project, while `Connectors.slnx` builds the repository as a whole.
+Use this repository when studying an adapter implementation, fixing an existing connector, or contributing a new one.

 Let's look at working with [Connector](xref:StockSharp.Algo.Connector).
 The source code of the example can be found in the Samples\/01\_Basic\/01\_ConnectAndDownloadInstruments project.

 ![multiconnection main](../../images/multiconnection_main.png)